Unheralded/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. display first 10 lines
 8. writing stdout in file
 12. display 10 newest files in dir sorted new - old
+15. print all the lines containing root in /etc/passwd